 Traditional lasagna is called Lasagna Al Forno.
 It contains meat sauce, layers of pasta, ricotta, mozzarella cheese, and Italian seasonings such as oregano and basil.
-To celebrate the culture of this dish, we recommend traditional Italian red wines, such as Chianti or Sangiovese.
+To celebrate the culture of this dish, we recommend traditional Italian red wines, such as Chianti or other Sangiovese wines.
 Alternatively, a Spanish Rioja is a nice match.

 Spinach Lasagna and Wine

-For these types of dishes, try a dry Italian white wine such as a Vernacchia or Gavi.
-These wines have a significant level of acidic and medium bodies, but they’re low in tannins compared to reds.
+For these types of dishes, try a dry Italian white wine such as a Vernaccia or Gavi.
+These wines have significant levels of acidity and medium bodies, but they’re low in tannins compared to reds.

-Try a bottle of Sono Montenidoli Fiore from the Italian Vernaccia di San Gimignano DOCG.
-This wine has a crisp, zesty flavor with notes of lemon and herbs.
-Especially in the United States, many wine lovers aren’t aware of this, so you can add an interesting tidbit to dinner conversation (especially if you mention the iconic towers of the city of San Gimignano where the wine comes form).
-And with 21 USD per bottle, it’s also affordable.
+Choose, for instance, a bottle from the Italian Vernaccia di San Gimignano DOCG.
+These wines have crisp, zesty flavor profiles with notes of lemon and herbs.
+Especially in the United States, many wine lovers aren’t aware of them, so you can add an interesting tidbit to dinner conversation (especially if you mention the iconic towers of the city of San Gimignano which is the wines’ home).

-If your recipe is heavy in the mushroom side, consider a lighter-bodied and low-tannin red such as a Pinot Noir such as the Arterberry Maresh Old Vines Pinot Noir from the Dundee Hills AVA in Oregon.
-At around $45 a bottle, it’s a little more expensive than most other best value bottles.
-But with its bright color, red fruit flavors, and elegant tannins, it’s but well worth the price.ce.
+If your recipe is heavy on the mushroom side, consider a lighter-bodied and low-tannin red such as a Pinot Noir from the Dundee Hills AVA in Oregon.
+It’s not the most affordable wine, but with its bright color, red fruit flavors, and elegant tannins, it’s a great match for your spinach lasagna.

 Chicken Lasagna and Wine

 Chicken lasagna is typically a white sauce-based lasagna that is mild in flavor but very creamy and cheesy.
 Serve this dish with a bolder white wine like an Oaked Chardonnay from California or South America.
 A Vermentino is a great pairing too.
-For instance, the Cantina LaSelva Vermentino Maremma Toscana 2018 comes with flavors of white fruits and bright acidity that can cut through the creamy texture of the lasagna.
+It comes with flavors of white fruits and bright acidity that can cut through the creamy texture of the lasagna.

 If your chicken lasagna recipe happens to use a red sauce, you may consider a stronger red wine, such as the earlier mentioned Chianti or a Merlot.
-For the latter, consider Laimburg Merlot Riserva Alto Adige from the Italian region of Südtirol.
-It has a tremendous fruity sweetness with notes of mint and basil and a chocolate finish.
-17 USD per bottle is a fair price for this red wine.
+For the latter, consider wines from the Italian region of Südtirol.
+They have tremendous fruity sweetness with notes of mint and basil and a chocolate finish.

 Asparagus Lasagna and Wine